Security Procedures Documentation is Essential to Company Security

 Remote Access Policy

-This might have a familiar sting to some people, but you definitely need some type of documentation outlining how to access internal information from outside the system.
-Remote access policy details who can do this and what exactly they can access.
-It’s similar to the access control policy but might be even more restrictive because of the nature of where the user is accessing the information from.
+A remote access policy details who can access company data, information, and software when away from the office, and what exactly they can access remotely.
+This type of documentation is similar to the access control policy but may be even more restrictive due to the nature of where the user is accessing the information from.

-Email and communication policy is fairly self-explanatory.
-It deals in both internal and external communication for a company, usually regarding email but recently other forms of communication since the popularization of social media.
-For example, contemporary communications policy might also include literature on platforms such as Twitter or Facebook and more corporate geared applications like Zoom, Google Meet, and Slack.
+Email and communication policies outline guidelines for both internal and external company communication, including email and other forms of communication.
+Since the popularization of social media, companies have had to expand communication policies to account for different social networking platforms.
+For example, a contemporary communications policy is likely to include literature on platforms such as X (formerly Twitter) or Facebook, as well as more corporate-geared applications like Zoom, Google Meet, and Slack.

 Disaster Recovery Policy

 While it is never productive to fixate on the worst possible scenario, it is good to plan for it.
-Disaster recovery policy is made for these types of situations so response teams know what exactly is the most important information to restore or reclaim after a disaster and how they might go about recovering that data.
+Disaster recovery policy documentation is made for these types of situations so that response teams know what exactly is the most important information to restore or reclaim after a disaster, and how they might go about recovering that data.

 Business Continuity Plan

-Lastly, the business continuity plan is similar to the disaster recovery policy, but a bit more future-centric.
-It focuses on the aftermath of the supposed disaster stated above, where after important information has been recovered, then lays out a plan of how to move forward.
-While it can be hard to predict disasters, it is important to remember that people depend on some businesses to keep running even though they might as well be affected.
+A business continuity plan is similar to a disaster recovery policy but differs in that it focuses on the long-term aftermath of a disruption.
+In focusing on the aftermath of a disaster or disruption to normal business operations, a business continuity plan relays a plan of how to move forward and resume normal business operations.
+While it can be hard to predict disasters, it is important to remember that people depend on businesses to keep running even though they may also be affected.

 Benefits of this Documentation

-Security procedures documentation is a critical document to have.
+Security procedures documentation is critical to have.
 However, it is just as important to make sure it is done well.
-A job poorly done may be worse than a job not done at all!
+A job poorly done may be worse than a job not done at all.
 Technical writers have the unique skills to make your documentation seamless.
 Protect your data and your company by investing in the best.
-When written by technical writers, security procedures documentation provides a wide range of benefits, including…
+When written by technical writers, security procedures documentation provides a wide range of benefits.
+A few of these powerful benefits are listed below:

-- Outlining how employees safely and securely handle company data and information.
-This creates fewer opportunities for a security breach
+- Outlining how employees safely and securely handle company data and information creates fewer opportunities for a security breach

-- Giving employees clear guidelines for their level of access to company information or systems, creating greater employee satisfaction through clarity, lessening the odds of an accidental security leak
+- Giving employees clear guidelines for their level of access to company information or systems leads to greater employee satisfaction through clarity, lessening the odds of an accidental security leak

-- Clearly outlining the procedures for turning over sensitive company information.
-This is critical should there be a change in management or the company’s goals
+- Clearly outlining the procedures for turning over sensitive company information is critical should there be a change in management or the company’s goals

-- Streamlining the processes of recovering company information and mitigating any negative effects from a security breach.
-This gets the company back up and running quickly after an incident
+- Streamlining the processes of recovering company information and mitigating any negative effects from a security breach gets the company back up and running quickly after an incident

-- Showing that a company is professional, prepared, and understands its position in the growing digital world
+- Shows that a company is professional, prepared, and understands its position in the growing digital world

 How EDC Can Help